wkhere/colt/README.md

 `colt -s':' command` specifies the column separator (the default is `;`, it must be 1 character).

+`colt -u command` unquotes the content of a column before transformation.

 `command` should accept input data as an argument and print the output.